 The U.S. Codex office plays a critical role in formulating international, science-based food safety standards by coordinating and managing input on U.S. positions for all Codex meetings.
 Robust Codex standards ensure greater transparency and safer food worldwide in the interest of consumers, producers, and manufacturers.
 As the U.S. dairy industry's reliance on exports continues to increase, the need for a proactive, engaged and fully resourced Codex office to advocate on the dairy industry's behalf is increasingly critical.
+Sufficient training for U.S. Codex delegates, including techincal support staff from non-trade agencies, is also important for delivering key Codex outcomes for U.S. dairy exports.
+Ensuring robust support for the programming that the Codex Office leads in training new and existing U.S. delegates and others involved in the U.S. Codex program on Codex procedure and trade considerations is critical.

 The agriculture industry has repeatedly maintained that robust scientific evidence and a risk-based approach must remain the foundations of all Codex standards.
 In order to see Codex abide by these principles, however, it is critical that the U.S. scientific and technical staff who work on the development of international food safety standards are provided with sufficient resources and support from interagency partners.
-This includes amplification of priority U.S. Codex positions via outreach by interagency partners to additional foreign Ministries (e.g., trade, foreign affairs, etc.) .
+This includes amplification of priority U.S. Codex positions via outreach by interagency partners to additional foreign Ministries (e.g., trade, foreign affairs, etc.).
 Robust communication and collaboration on Codex issues amongst all of the U.S. agencies that work to create and promote increased trade of U.S. agriculture products is essential.
 The U.S. Codex office must be fully equipped to defend the principles of science-based standard setting, risk assessment, and protect U.S. interests abroad, working in concert and on a regular basis with like-minded countries, while retaining the food safety and scientific principles that have consistently underpinned U.S. positions in Codex.